golden-gate-1380x400

 3. Red light

-Even when the traffic lights are red, you’re still allowed to make a right turn at most junctions, as long as there is no oncoming traffic or pedestrians in the road.
+Even when the traffic lights are red, you’re still allowed to make a right turn at most junctions.
+This is the case as long as there is no oncoming traffic or pedestrians on the road.
 Make sure you come to a complete stop first and only drive on when the coast is clear.

 belting-up-1160x400